tcontrer/DUNE-RTS-SCADA/README.md

 buttonMethods.py defines the methods run by the buttons on the GUI

+UpdateTestDisplay.py defines the methods used to update the DAT display window based on a file and to reset the DAT window when necessary.
+Methods run from within GUI.py

 main.py is a file that creates a state machine and GUI and can be used to run the program